mikegehard/journeyFromMonolithToMicroservicesSlides/slides/path/firstMicroservice.md

 When do you do this?

-* Scaling a certain component become an issue. <!-- .element: class="fragment highlight-current-red"  data-fragment-index="1" -->
+* Scaling a certain bounded context becomes an issue. <!-- .element: class="fragment highlight-current-red"  data-fragment-index="1" -->

-* Do many other applications want to interact with that bounded context? <!-- .element: class="fragment highlight-current-red"  data-fragment-index="2" -->
+* Multiple applications want to interact with that bounded context. <!-- .element: class="fragment highlight-current-red"  data-fragment-index="2" -->

-* Many, many other reasons...that we won't talk about here. <!-- .element: class="fragment highlight-current-red"  data-fragment-index="3" -->
+* Many, many other reasons...I think others have covered that already. <!-- .element: class="fragment highlight-current-red"  data-fragment-index="3" -->